Jake is an ESL instructor in Seoul, Korea. They have been teaching for about two years.

 I can’t recommend doing this if you hate kids.
 That’s the bottom line.
 Most first time ESL instructors are surrounded by children all day.
 They sometimes scream, cry, throw things, and make your job harder.
 But if you like kids, you get to experience them becoming attached to you.
 They will hug you, laugh with you, and smile when they see you.

 The actual job will vary from hagwon to hagwon.
-Some will offer more in class support by way of teaching materials, co-teacher help, and training.
+Some will offer more in-class support by way of teaching materials, co-teacher help, and training.
 This can vary tremendously.
 I will discuss this more later when choosing an academy.
 But for now, just realize that you will be spending your days in front of a group of children trying to get them to speak English.
 Sometimes it is easier than it sounds.
 Sometimes it is much more difficult.
 I will say this: most teachers get very comfortable in the position.
 They find a rhythm and flow.
-The days get shorter and after a few months it can become second nature.
+The days get shorter and after a few months, it can become second nature.

 Well, Should You?

-Like I mentioned, this is a personal question.
+As I mentioned, this is a personal question.
 This is just to give you an idea of what to expect.
 Now take a moment to reflect.
-Weigh this new life against your new life.
+Weigh this new life against your current life.
 Is it worth moving?
 Leaving your family and friends?
 Maybe you have a job you’ll have to quit.
 Maybe you’ll have to relocate a pet.
 Maybe you have a bad job and you're in debt.
 I can never know.
 What I do know is that I and plenty of others have gone to Korea to teach and have had one of the most fulfilling experiences in their lives.
 I also know that some have gone and were miserable.
 At the end of the day, the only person who can make the decision is you.
-And the person responsible for the decision i you.
+And the person responsible for the decision is you.
 Maybe you’ll regret going.
 Maybe you’ll regret not going.

 © 2016 Jake Jebrone